 • From June 1, 2006, business tax will be levied on the full amount of the sale proceeds on conveyance of residential properties within a period of five years from the date of purchase.
 If an individual sells his ordinary standard apartment after five or more years from the date of purchase, business tax will normally be exempted.
-If an individual sells his non-ordinary apartment after five or more years from the date of purchase, business tax will be levied on the balance between the selling price and the purchase price;
+If an individual sells his non-ordinary apartment after five or more years from the date of purchase, business tax will proceed the selling price and the purchase price;